microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 The fact that this helped us solve both the above issues is an added bonus because the conflict between Emmet and the suggestion list is indeed best resolved by having Emmet show up in the suggestion list.

-With this move, the keybinding of `kbstyle(Tab)` key with the `editor.action.emmet.expandAbbreviation` is removed and the `kbstyle(Tab)` key is free to do what it was meant to do i.e add an indent.
+With this move, the default keybinding of the `kbstyle(Tab)` key with the `editor.action.emmet.expandAbbreviation` is removed and the `kbstyle(Tab)` key is free to do what it was meant to do i.e add an indent.

 If you have `editor.quickSuggestions` turned off then you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.